 - State and justify the project budget.

 The project can run for a maximum of one year.
+The maximum amount that can be applied for is SEK 1 million.

 Unexpected events sometimes occur within Formas’ areas of responsibility, such as airplane accidents, an outbreak of disease among animals, or a sharp increase in migration.
 Urgent calls serve as a tool enabling us to quickly collect valuable data for research in such situations before it disappears.